Oil & Gas Program

 New Mexico has been a major producer of oil and natural gas since hydrocarbons were first discovered in the state during the early 1920's.
 In 2000, New Mexico produced more than 68 million barrels of oil, 1.6 trillion cubic feet of natural gas, and 119 billion cubic feet of naturally occurring carbon dioxide for a total value of $8.2 billion.
 These valuable commodities are obtained from more than 2,000 oil and gas fields.
 In 2000, the State of New Mexico derived more than 25% of its general fund revenues from taxes and royalties on oil, natural gas, and carbon dioxide production.
 These taxes and royalties have contributed more than 90% of the principal in the Severance Tax and Land Grant Permanent Funds, the earnings on which are used to fund education and other state government operations.
 Other petroleum tax receipts are placed directly in the state's general budget.
 In addition, more than 11,000 citizens of this state are directly employed by the oil and gas industry.
 The oil and gas industry, while primarily occupying the sparsely populated southeast and northwest areas of New Mexico, is a lynchpin of the state's economy and is essential for its continued fiscal health.

-The oil & gas program at NMBGMR revolves around three main efforts:
+The oil & gas program at the Bureau of Geololgy revolves around three main efforts:

 - Research in the non-producing frontier basins of the state.
 Several of these frontier areas, although presently nonproductive and poorly explored, have many geologic characteristics in common with producing basins and hopefully represent a significant part of future oil and gas production.